Attention Residue: Causes, The Science, and How to Avoid It for Better Focus

 Attention residue is the term used to describe the phenomenon of having your attention stuck on a previous task when you switch to a new one.
 It happens when you don’t fully complete or resolve the first task before moving on to the second one.

 For example, imagine you’re working on a report, but then you decide to check your Instagram for a few minutes.
-Eventually, you return to your report, but your mind lingers on what you saw on your Instagram feed.
-This is attention residue.
+When you return to your report, your mind lingers on what you saw on your Instagram feed.
+This lingering mental distraction is the essence of attention residue.

 Our brains are wired to complete tasks.
 Unfinished tasks create mental ‘open loops’ that linger, dividing your focus and draining mental resources.
 Attention residue reduces your cognitive capacity and impairs your performance on the current task.
 According to a study, this phenomenon can cost as much as 40% of your productive time.
 This means working slower, making more errors, missing details, and potentially producing subpar work.
-Attention residue can also make you feel stressed, frustrated, or unhappy with your output.
-That’s huge.
+Attention residue can also leave you feeling stressed, frustrated, or unhappy with your output.
+That’s a significant impact on your overall productivity and well-being.

 What Causes Attention Residue?